angeanto/angeanto.github.io/_pages/about.md

 toc_sticky: true
 permalink: "/about/"
 ---
-Hello, this Antonis, a Data professional, based in Thessaloniki, Greece.
+Hello, this Antonis, a Data professional, based in Athens, Greece.
 I work in the data analytics industry since **January 2019**.<br>
-I am a **Senior Data Analyst** at Chubb, a global insurance leader and my mission is to constantly evolve my technical knowledge, shape data mindsets everywhere get inspired and inspire. <br>
+My current role is **Principal BI Consultant** at [Seven Red Lines](https://www.srl.gr/), a data consulting firm.
+I have also created the [Data Analytics in Modern Corporate Business](https://kedivim-apply.ihu.gr/en/progs/prog-350) course for [International Hellenic University](https://www.ihu.gr/en/enhome) and through a modern corporate architecture I provide mentoring sessions to people who want to work in the data industry or change roles/companies.

 From **Jan 21'** to **Mar 24'**I was a co-leader at the [Athens Tableau User Group](https://usergroups.tableau.com/athens-tableau-user-group/) organising interesting Tableau related events, sharing tips for the tool and meeting great people.<br>